jupytercalpoly/jupyterlab-code-snippets/docs/contributor/codebase.rst

 Code Snippets: ``snippets/``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This comprises the predefined code snippets for the extension.
+This comprises the sample code snippets for the extension.
 Refer to `Code Snippet Metadata`_ to learn more about the content of each code snippet.